indiehosters/docker-ocsp/README.md

 # docker-ocsp
-ocsp container for HAproxy service
+ocsp container for HAProxy service

-Check [haproxy](https://github.com/indiehosters/haproxy) service to see how to use it.
+Check [HAProxy](https://github.com/indiehosters/haproxy) service to see how to use it.